nhairs/nserver/docs/middleware.md

 Middleware can be used to modify the behaviour of a server seperate to the individual rules that are registered to the server.
 Middleware is run on all requests and can modify both the input and response of a request.

 !!! note
-    Middleware requires `nserver>=2.0`
+    Middleware requires `nserver>=3.0`

 ## Middleware Stacks

 Middleware operates in a stack with each middleware calling the middleware below it until one returns and the result is propagated back up the chain.
-NServer uses two stacks, the outmost stack deals with raw DNS records (`RawRecordMiddleware`), which will eventually convert the record to a `Query` which will then be passed to the main `QueryMiddleware` stack.
+NServer uses two stacks, the outmost stack deals with raw DNS records (`RawMiddleware`), which will eventually convert the record to a `Query` which will then be passed to the main `QueryMiddleware` stack.

 Middleware can be added to the application until it is run.
 Once the server begins running the middleware cannot be modified.
 The ordering of middleware is kept in the order in which it is added to the server; that is the first middleware registered will be called before the second and so on.